supermemo-wiki/SuperMemo.Wiki/blogs/alexgiorev/minecraft.md

 # Analogies as isomorphisms
 An analogy can be thought of as a correspondence between concepts.
 If we think of a [concept network](https://supermemo.guru/wiki/Concept_network), an analogy between two systems represented by two concept networks is like a [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism) between the two networks.
 To demonstrate an isomorphism (or a partial isomorphism), you have to say which nodes in one graph correspond to which nodes in the other, so that to describe an analogy between the learn drive and Minecraft I would need to say which concepts in (my understanding of) the learn drive correspond to which concepts in (my understanding of) Minecraft.
 # Mining, blocks and items.
 In this analogy, I am going to equate [Minecraft blocks](https://minecraft.gamepedia.com/Block) with information, [Minecraft items](https://minecraft.gamepedia.com/Item_(entity)) with knowledge, and [mining](https://minecraft.gamepedia.com/Breaking) with learning.
-Actually, for the purposes of the analogy, I count any means of acquiring items as mining, not only the narrow definition of braking blocks, so that activities such as getting loot from [chests](https://minecraft.gamepedia.com/Chest), shearing [sheep](https://minecraft.gamepedia.com/Sheep) or reaping [farms](https://minecraft.gamepedia.com/Farming) I also consider "mining".
+It is important to note the distinction between an item an a block.
+An item is something which resides in the player's inventory and can be used by the player to build things, while a block exists in the outside world, and is not usable by the player unless broken into an item.
+Another important note is that for the purposes of the analogy, I count any means of acquiring items as mining, not only the narrow definition of braking blocks, so that activities such as getting loot from [chests](https://minecraft.gamepedia.com/Chest), shearing [sheep](https://minecraft.gamepedia.com/Sheep) or reaping [farms](https://minecraft.gamepedia.com/Farming) I also consider "mining".
 Let me explain why I chose this correspondence.
 ## Items correspond to knowledge
 Items and knowledge can both be considered as resources owned by individuals.
 Both items and knowledge have value, which is based on what *personal* goals those resources can help an individual achieve (in Minecraft those goals often take the form of structures to build or tools to create).
 I stress that the value is subjective.
 Knowledge valuable for one person may be useless to another, and items valuable for one may be useless to another.
 ## Valuation networks in the brain